 Following are some important nutritional facts of chives:

 Calories And Fat

-Chives can be a healthy alternative to other flavorings as they are relatively low in calories and saturated fat.
+Chives can be a healthy alternative to other flavorings as they are low in calories.
 A quarter cup of chives offers just 4 calories.
 It does not contain sodium, and each serving of chives provides only one-tenth of a gram of fat.

 Chives contain an abundant amount of vitamin A in the form of beta-carotene.
 During digestion, this beta-carotene is split into two vitamin A molecules by the enzymes.
 A quarter cup serving of chives provides 522 International Units or IU of vitamin A. This is about 17% of the recommended intake of 3000 IU for men and 22% of the recommended intake of 2333 IU for women.

 A quarter cup serving of chives provides 26 micrograms of vitamin K, which is approximately one-fifth of the daily recommended intake for men and 29% for women.
 This vitamin activates a number of enzymes in your body, including those required for bone mineralization and cell growth.